 We like to seek patterns we know, we like to follow the habits we already have.
 People like things easy and convenient.
 And although many wouldn’t even think of this, the design is a big part of this pattern making.

-For you, as a business owner, blogger, seller, it’s important to understand what’s hidden behind these decisions and how you can use them for your own good!
+For you, as a business owner, blogger, seller, it’s important to understand what’s hidden behind these decisions and how you can use them to make more sales, gather more followers and overall impact more people.

 The design won’t save a bad product.
 But it can drive even more sales and bigger attention to high-quality offers.